I’m passionate about living a healthy and green lifestyle, while being on a budget.

 1. Save cardboard, address stickers, and toilet paper rolls for art and craft projects

-Recycle holiday cards, for example to make new ornaments like these.
+Recycle holiday cards, for example to make new ornaments or cards.

-Landon is a little too young for elaborate art projects, but I have been saving cardboard and all kinds of things for his future craft projects.
+When my son was little, I saved cardboard and all kinds of things for his future craft projects.

-I have one designated box in the office for these supplies, and whenever I get another 50 address stickers from a charity that I will never use, or junk mail that includes a “Yes” sticker or a postcard with an animal on it, I throw those in that craft box.
+I had one designated box in the office for these supplies, and whenever I got another 50 address stickers from a charity that I would never use up, or junk mail that includes a “Yes” sticker or a postcard with an animal on it, I would throw those in that craft box.

 2. Reuse plastic food containers

 I reuse the sturdy plastic containers some restaurants give you for takeout and leftovers.
-I reuse them to store all kinds of small items, like Landon’s crayons or my office supplies.
+I reuse them to store all kinds of small items, like my son’s crayons or my office supplies.

 They also come in handy for DIY projects.
 I like to reuse them for paint projects, as I did when I repainted this cabinet.